Wage Calculator

 Starting balance: $200,000

 With 22 years to retirement, the existing balance does a lot of the heavy lifting.
-At this stage, maximising concessional contributions (salary sacrifice up to the $30k cap) becomes the most impactful lever for closing any gap.
+At this stage, maximising concessional contributions (salary sacrifice up to the 2025-26 cap of $30,000) becomes the most impactful lever for closing any gap — compare strategies with the invest vs offset calculator.

 Frequently Asked Questions